 KORG NANOPAD 2 TUTORIAL: FROM SAMPLING TO PLAYING

-KORG nanoPAD 2 common usage demonstration through all creative stages:
+KORG nanoPAD 2 common usage demonstration throughout all creative stages:

 STAGE 1: Audio Sampling